-Part Time study normally extends over a minimum of SIX semesters, and TWO summers and a maximum of TWELVE semesters.
+The MAT is a flexible delivery programme offered usually by part-time study.
+The part-time programme begins in June, and normally extends over a minimum of SIX semesters, and TWO summers and a maximum of TWELVE semesters.
 A part time student shall normally register for a minimum of SIX credits and a maximum of NINE credits per semester.

-The programme is designed so that on successful completion of PART 1, participants who wish to terminate may be awarded the Postgraduate Diploma in Education.
+The programme is designed so that on successful completion of PART 1 participants who wish to terminate may be awarded the Postgraduate Diploma in Education.
 For those who proceed further, successful completion of PART 2 will lead to the award of the Master of Arts in Teaching.
-Candidates must state the track for which they are applying and the area of the specialisation.
+Candidates must state the area of the specialisation for which they are applying.